dlong96/guesswho/README.md

 5.resNet-like structure

+6. Look at wrong predicted images.
+Plot image with high confidence score, but actually belong to another class.
+Plot images with probabilty close to 0.5.

-6.training images contains individual person as main parts, use sigmoid as muti-label output, see the result of test image with two person init.
+7.training images contains individual person as main parts, use sigmoid as muti-label output, see the result of test image with two person init.

-7.dataset inbalence: double the size of one class, see weather simply copy image of the other class to make up the size difference work or not.
+8.dataset inbalence: double the size of one class, see weather simply copy image of the other class to make up the size difference work or not.